kacperwyczawski/sigma-cars/README.md

 The following technologies were used in the development of this project:

-- Backend: Asp.Net Core, Dapper, PostgreSQL, OpenAPI
+- Backend: Asp.Net Core, Dapper, PostgreSQL, OpenAPI, FluentValidation
 - Fullstack: Docker
 - Tools: Postman, Rider